-This warm and spicy Snickerdoodle Buttermilk Pie is a fusion dessert combining the cinnamon sugar flavor of Snickerdoodles and a classic Southern favorite, buttermilk pie.
-The velvety custard has a slight tanginess due to using buttermilk for the filling and while baking, the cinnamon sugar forms a deletable crust on top.
+This sweet Snickerdoodle Buttermilk Pie is a fusion dessert combining the cinnamon sugar flavor of Snickerdoodles and a classic Southern favorite, buttermilk pie.
+The velvety custard has a slight tangy flavor due to using buttermilk for the filling and while baking, the cinnamon sugar forms a delectable crust on top.
 Bake it then chill, slice and enjoy.

-If you’ve never had a buttermilk pie think of it this way.
+If you've never had a buttermilk pie think of it this way.
 Most custard fillings are made with milk, half and half or cream.
 Buttermilk pie is made with, you guessed it, buttermilk.
-I love the tanginess it lends to the flavor and have several buttermilk pies here on my website.
-Lemon Buttermilk Pie, Pineapple Buttermilk Pie and Autumn Spiced Buttermilk Pie always fills our sweet spot.
+I love the tangy edge it lends to the flavor and I have several buttermilk pies here on my website.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 - 1 9-inch unbaked deep dish frozen pie crust (I.e. Mrs Smith's)

 - ¼ cup all-purpose flour

 - 1 ½ cup whole or low fat buttermilk not fat free

 - 2 teaspoon pure vanilla extract